This course is about the foundations of theory and practice of

 ---|---|---|---|---|---|---|---|---|---|---|---|

-8/25 | AI Problems and agents: Agent function; task environment; taxonomy of problems; types of agents; | R&N Ch.
+8/27 | AI Problems and agents, Search problems: Rational agents; PEAS; task environments; taxonomy of agent types; characyerization of search and planning problems; states and state graphs. | R&N Ch.
 3 | |||||||||

 |